 - Private vehicle and dedicated guide

-- Fly-in safaris (skip long drives)
+- Fly-in safaris (skip the long drives)

 - Gourmet dining and premium drinks included